tayfunkas/so_long/README.md

 ## Usage
 1. Compile the project with `make` command.
+  If you come across a problem about permissions, go into mlx folder and update permissions by `chmod +x configure` and go back into the so_long folder and repeat `make`.
 2. Run the game `./so_long maps/map.ber` or try other maps like map2,3,4,5, mapcomplex, mapmore, maplarge.
 3. Use arrow keys to move the player.
 4. Collect all the seaweed to revive the green fish.